-Consuming Curry leave helps to stimulate digestive enzymes and helps to break down food more easily.
-Curry leaves are also helpful in treating morning sickness during Pregnancy.
-To get relief from morning sickness, take 10-15 curry leaves make juice of it, add two teaspoons of lemon juice, one teaspoon of a sugar mix well and consume in the morning.
+To get relief from morning sickness, take 10-15 curry leaves to make juice of it, add two teaspoons of lemon juice, one teaspoon of a sugar mix well and consume in the morning.

-Curry leaves are also known to improve eyesight and other eyes related problems such as development of cataract.
-It is effective due to its antioxidant’s properties and its richness in vitamin A.
+Curry leaves are also known to improve eyesight and other eyes related problems such as the development of cataract.
+It is effective due to it’s antioxidant’s properties and its richness in vitamin A.

 Tips and Tricks for using medicine leaf